Compliance competency: Everything you need to know about HITRUST compliance

 Enter — The HITRUST Common Security Framework.

 But what is HITRUST, exactly?
 The acronym stands for the Health Information Trust Alliance, a non-profit company founded in 2007.
-HITRUST helps organizations manage digital information risk and protect their sensitive data.
+HITRUST helps organizations manage digital information risk and protect sensitive data.
 Organizations can become compliant through HITRUST CSF Validation and by following data protection standards outlined by the HITRUST CSF.

 HITRUST CSF is a globally utilized and recognized framework, having expanded its reach considerably since its inception sixteen (16) years ago.
 The company has branched out from its sole focus in the healthcare industry, with countless other industries now adopting its methods.
 The HITRUST CSF assurance programs and frameworks are relevant to international organizations of all sizes.